More on traversable wormholes sustained by an extra spatial dimension: Conclusions

-An earlier paper by the author \cite{pK18} assumes that $\Phi$, $b$, and $\mu$ are functions of the radial coordinate $r$ only.
+An earlier paper by the author \cite{pK18a} assumes that $\Phi$, $b$, and $\mu$ are functions of the radial coordinate $r$ only.
 In this paper we extend this model by assuming that $\Phi$, $b$, and $\mu$ are functions of both $r$ and $l$ and that, in addition, $\mu$ is time dependent.
 It is shown that an unrestricted dependence on the fifth dimension could lead to a curvature singularity at the throat, forcing $b$ to be a function of $r$ only.
 The main goal is to determine the conditions under which the NEC is met in the four-dimensional setting, thereby allowing the throat of the wormhole to be threaded with ordinary matter.
 The same conditions lead to a violation of the NEC in the fifth dimension.
-This violation turns out to be unavoidable and is a critical factor in sustaining the wormhole structure.
+This violation is the key factor in sustaining the wormhole structure.

-The dependence of $\Phi$ on $l$ may either help or hinder the ability to use ordinary matter.
-The same is true for the dependence of $\mu$ on $t$.
+The dependence of $\Phi$ on $l$ could favorably affect the ability to use ordinary matter near the throat.
+The same is true for the dependence of $\mu$ on $t$ during certain periods.
 Finally, there is no restriction on the size of $\mu$.
-So if $\mu$ is negative and large in absolute value, the extra dimension would be extremely small and may even be curled up,
+So if $\mu$ is negative and large in absolute value, the extra dimension would be extremely small and may even be curled up. \\ \\ \textbf{Conflicts of Interest} \\ \\

+The author declares that there are no conflicts of interest regarding the publication of this paper.